ding-lab/misplice/README.md

 <f_bam> file for input bam list

+Example can be found from misplice.rnabam.tsv.
+Make sure the sample name in bam list file is matching the tumor name in misplice.example.maf file.

 <n_file> number of split files for maf file: Default 100.

 Example can be found from misplice.rnabam.tsv, which contains four columns (sample_name, cancer_type, rna_bam_path, and chr_status).

 chr_status indicates whether the chr in the bam contains chr or not.
 If it has chr, type chr1 in the four column.
 Otherwise, type 1.

 ** Make sure the sample_name is consistent with name in the maf file **